 Dr. Gantt took an immediate liking to Eleanor and started to invite her to his soirées, which were hosted at his home in the Roland Park section of Baltimore.
 The evening parties were co-hosted by Dr. Gantt and his wife, Rebecca Bromiley, who was affectionately named, Boots.
 Their guest list included a mixture of young people and very learned older colleagues, like John Dos Passos.
 Eleanor and Millie were in awe of these speakers and their level of thinking.
 They came home with stories that were full of fascination and awe.
-Dr. Gantt and my sisters became fast inter-generational friends; and our parents and brothers and sisters were great admirers of Dr. Gantt & Boots over the years.
+Dr. Gantt and my sisters became fast inter-generational friends; and our parents and brothers and sisters were great admirers of Dr. Gantt and Boots over the years.

 Dr. Gantt (left) with two smiling friends

-Dr. Gantt came to our home in Baltimore, Maryland, a few times in my memory and he told us stories of his years of study at laboratories in the Ural Mountains of Russia, just as the country was politically transforming into the Soviet Union.
+Dr. Gantt came to our home in Baltimore, Maryland, a few times and he told us stories of his years of study at laboratories in the Ural Mountains of Russia.
+His work was just as Russia was politically transforming into the Soviet Union.
 When he talked about Russia, my mind went racing.
-The 1965 movie, Dr. Zhivago, had just come out, and when Dr. Gantt was talking, I had images of Omar Sharif and Julie Christie in my head with a train steaming across the snow-covered valleys toward safety in the Ice Palace, at least for awhile.
-He said that he was one of many scientists invited to participate in some research studying dogs and other animals with Prof. Ivan Pavlov in a theory he called, conditioned stimulus response.
-I did not know anything about how or why dogs salivated, but when he explained the principles, they made sense.
-Having been drooled upon by our dogs over the years, I knew that food somehow triggered the drooling.
+The 1965 movie, Dr. Zhivago, had just come out, and when Dr. Gantt was talking, I had images of Omar Sharif and Julie Christie in my head with a train steaming across the snow-covered valleys toward safety in the Ice Palace.
+Dr. Gantt said that he was one of many scientists invited to participate in research projects studying dogs and other animals with Prof. Ivan Pavlov, who was writing a theory he called, conditioned stimulus response.
+I did not know anything about how or why dogs salivated, but when Dr. Gantt explained the principles, they made sense.
+Having been drooled upon by our dogs when I fed them, I knew that food somehow triggered the drooling.
 He called it “Pavlovian.”
 It would be a few more years, when I was studying Psychology in high school before that meaning became clear.